dungwinux/-blog/_posts/2024-11-21-opencv-python.md

 Optionally, if you like the library to run faster while trading off floating-point arithmetic precision, you can add `-DENABLE_FAST_FATH=ON -DCUDA_FAST_MATH=ON` in `CMAKE_ARGS`.
 You also can find more compile examples/flags in [StackOverflow](https://stackoverflow.com/questions/70334087/how-to-build-opencv-from-source-with-python-binding) and [OpenCV docs](https://docs.opencv.org/4.x/db/d05/tutorial_config_reference.html).

 Now you can go have a coffee break while waiting for it to build.
 For this part, it is likely there are multiple compiler errors due to dependencies, and I will not account for them here since it varies depending on the machine.
-The majority would likely be missing libraries or files putting in unexpected location.
+The majority of issues would likely be missing libraries or files located in a different path.
 If you are using `apt`, you can use `apt-file` to search for packages including the missing files.

 After the build is complete (which took me roughly 30 minutes), we can check in Python by: